 1. Natural lighting

-Natural film lighting is perfect for the indie filmmaker.
+Natural lighting in film is perfect for the indie filmmaker.
 It’s utilising daylight to help light your set correctly.
 It’s a great way to save some money – especially if you are shooting on a tight budget, and save yourself a bit of time.
-Ensure you, scout out the area properly beforehand to ensure you know the time of day when the light will work for the scene best.
-Also to help alter the light, try using bounce cards to get the perfect angle.

 2. Key lighting

 Key lighting is the main source of lighting during a scene.
 This is the primary source and helps define the mood of the scene.
 This will light the key aspect of the scene or the subject.

 Try to avoid placing your key lighting near to your camera or you will find it will fall flat and leave your scene one dimensional.

 Low key lighting technique for film is a type of hard source lighting technique that uses blackness and a lot of contrast and shadows.

 Low key lighting is usually used to portray mystery and is the perfect setup to create tension within a scene.
 It’s great to use it as a contrasting method within your film to show the audience the protagonist’s life is taking a turn for the worst.

 Also, If you have a scene packed with danger, low key lighting hands itself perfectly.

 You may also like to read: Low Key Lighting: How to create a dramatic atmosphere immediately